-- Good order on all transport (including taxis) to and from school, educational visits or learning opportunities in other schools. - Good behaviour on the way to and from school. - Reassurance to members of the public about school care and control over pupils in order protect the reputation of the school.
+- Good order on all transport (including taxis) to and from school, educational visits or learning opportunities in other schools. - Good behaviour on the way to and from school. - Reassurance to members of the public about school care and control over pupils in order to protect the reputation of the school. - Protection for individual staff and pupils from harmful conduct by pupils of the school when not on the school site.